 My selﬂess Mom was a dedicated loving parent who always put food on the table, a roof over our heads and though I’m sure she had struggles, she never made them known.
 From Mom, I learned hard work and positive attitude.
 I am still blessed with Mom in my life today, and I’ve set up a foundation in her name, The Marilyn Sweet Borchardt Foundation, that helps single hard working moms like mine send their children to college.

-My parents divorced when I was three and my dad left my mom and I on our own when I was three, and because he did, my aunt Jean and uncle Roy stepped into my life.
+My parents divorced when I was three and my dad left my mom and I on our own, and because he did, my aunt Jean and uncle Roy stepped into my life.
 They both took a very active role in my youth.
 I’d spend summers with these two wonderful people.
 Roy was a business owner and Jean was a principal.

 Roy was bigger than life!
 Gregarious, outgoing and engaging, people ﬂocked to Roy.
 His business was always a success and he was everyone’s “go-to” guy.
 He role modeled by always going above and beyond to take care of people.
 He often talked about how important it was to treat people with respect.
 Roy’s the reason I run my business today the way I do.
 Roy died in 2017.
 (Thank you Roy for being my father ﬁgure).

 And then there was Jean.
 Again, Jean was a principal, and very education oriented.
 But more than that, she lived on a quest for learning, knowledge and personal growth.
 Jean planted in me the seed for my passion of being a “coach junkie” and for creating the “Dream Architect” process we offer our clients.
 At 90 years old, Jean is still a lifetime learner, and still showing me what it means to keep dreaming and keep growing.
 With both Roy and Jean’s passing I made the decision to create the Roy and Jean Yeager Foundation in their honor to help give back to the Blue Earth area community, which they loved so much.